 NFL prospect denies rape report made to police; no charges

-CLEVELAND - An attorney for former Ohio State football star Gareon Conley says the player denies an accusation made in a police report that he sexually assaulted a woman.
+An attorney for former Ohio State football star Gareon Conley says the player denies an accusation made in a police report that he sexually assaulted a woman.
+No charges have been filed.

 Comments